Hotel management requires excellent people management skills and a calm, professional, approachable manner

-Working hours vary according to the type of hotel and location, but typically include regular unsocial hours, including working late nights, weekends and bank holidays.
-Working hours can be long and could restrict social and family life.
+Your working hours will vary according to the type of hotel you're working in and its location, but typically the role includes regular unsocial hours - late nights, weekends and bank holidays will all be part of your shift pattern.
+Working hours can be long and could restrict your social and family life.

 What to expect

-- Although some of the work is office-based, much of the time will be spent with customers and staff.
+- Although some of the work is office-based, much of your time will be spent with customers and staff.

-- Career breaks are possible, as is self-employment.
-Around 50% of hotel managers are self-employed in small hotels, motels, inns and residential clubs.
+- Around 50% of hotel managers are self-employed in small hotels, motels, inns and residential clubs.